David-LeK/vietnamese-historical-events/timelines_en.md

 *   **1600:** Nguyen Hoang returned to Thuan Quang from the North and began implementing new administrative policies, gradually breaking away from the control of the Trinh lords.
 *   **1611:** The Nguyen army attacked Champa, taking the land south of the Cu Mong Pass and establishing Phu Yen Prefecture.
 *   **1614:** Nguyen Phuc Nguyen (son of Nguyen Hoang) succeeded him, reformed the administrative apparatus, appointed his own officials, and officially severed the subordinate relationship with the Trinh lords.
+*   **Around 1615 - 1620:** Western missionaries began recording the Vietnamese language using the Latin alphabet.
 *   **1620:** The Trinh-Nguyen conflict intensified; the Nguyen lord stopped paying tribute taxes.
 *   **Mar.
 1627:** The Trinh-Nguyen civil war officially broke out.
 In the first campaign, the Trinh army led by Trinh Trang advanced south but was defeated at the Nhat Le gate.
 *   **1630 - 1631:** In Dang Trong (the South), Dao Duy Tu ordered the construction of a system of strong defensive walls, the Luy Thay (Truong Duc and Nhat Le walls).
 *   **1633:** In the second campaign, the Trinh army attacked but could not overcome the defensive walls and was again defeated.
 *   **1643:** In the third campaign, the Trinh army besieged the Trung Hoa wall but could not capture it and had to withdraw.
 *   **Feb.
 1648:** In the fourth campaign, the Nguyen army under Nguyen Phuc Tan won a great victory at Truong Duc, capturing 3 generals and 30,000 Trinh troops alive.
+*   **1651:** Alexandre de Rhodes published the Vietnamese - Portuguese - Latin dictionary, standardizing the script.
 *   **1653:** The Nguyen lord defeated the Champa king Ba Tam, taking land from the Phan Rang River to Phu Yen and establishing the Thai Khang garrison (now Khanh Hoa).
 *   **1655 - 1660:** The fifth campaign, this was the only time the Nguyen army proactively attacked the North, capturing 7 districts in Nghe An.
 However, they later had to retreat due to internal discord.
 *   **1661 - 1662:** The sixth campaign.
 The Trinh army attacked but was unsuccessful and had to retreat.